jai-agrawal/nba-outcome-predictor/README.md

 quarter).

 ## Data Used
 The data used in this project was previously scraped from stats.nba.com and then formatted for simplicity into a .csv file.
+More speciifically it conforms to the dates, final, and 3rd-Quarter scores of all matchups that occurred during the 2015-2016 NBA season.

 ## Working of the Code
 The working of the code is simple.
 As shown in main.py, the overall flow involves itself with the insertion of the data as a pandas DataFrame, the further splitting